EducationMay 29, 20263 min read

 By Jon Gaiter

 • Summarizing.
-Turning a long email thread or a pile of notes into the key points so you're not reading the same things twice.
+Turning a long email thread or a pile of notes into the key points, so you're not reading the same things twice.

-Where AI doesn't help (yet)
+Where AI isn't a fit (yet)

 1. Is it repetitive?
 You do it over and over.